apache/gravitino/docs/how-to-use-python-client.md

 ---
-title: "How to use Gravitino Python client"
+title: "How to use Apache Gravitino Python client"
 slug: /how-to-use-gravitino-python-client
 date: 2024-05-09
 keyword: Gravitino Python client